dannycahyo/memo-callback-mastery/slides/material.md

 # The Boredom of Familiarity

 🎭 Imagine a world of React components, a landscape known all too well.
-I find myself in the midst of the mundane, using JSX, `useState`, `useEffect`, `useReducer`. etc.
+I find myself in boring situation, using `JSX`, `useState`, `useEffect`, `useReducer`. etc.

 🎤 "Is there more to discover?"
 I wonder.
 Little do I know, the path to optimization awaits.
 ![Familiarity_Memes](https://media.tenor.com/s8hIm9KshIAAAAAd/theres-something-very-familiar-about-all-this-deja-vu.gif)